Practical information about New Zealand

 Always make sure you keep any important or essential items in your hand luggage.
 This includes, for example, your passport, visa, vaccination card, credit cards, money, insurance documents, travel documents, laptop, mobile phone, and, if relevant, health information or any essential medication.

-Bringing plant products into the EU
+Bringing plant products into the UK

 Visitors are not permitted to bring plants, seeds, fruit, and other plant products into the UK from their travels outside the UK, unless they are accompanied by a plant health (phytosanitary) certificate.
 These rules also apply to smaller quantities of plants and plant products.